Precise Diagnosis Better Treatments

 3. Gary Kurtzman.
 A Business Model for Diagnostic Startups-A Business Model for a New Generation of Diagnostics Companies.
 Biotechnol Healthc.
 2005, 2:50-55.

 4. BIS Research.
-Global Precision Medicine Market: Focus on Precision Medicine Ecosystem, Applications, 13 Countries Mapping, and Competitive Landscape - Analysis and
+Global Precision Medicine Market: Focus on Precision Medicine Ecosystem, Applications, 13 Countries Mapping, and Competitive Landscape - Analysis and Forecast, 2018-2028.

 5. Kenneth Research.
 Cancer Biomarkers Market Size, Growth, Opportunity and Forecast to 2025.